Approximately 280 million people around the world have depression, according to the World Health Organization.

 That doesn’t mean they’re just experiencing fluctuations in mood.

-Depression is a serious medical condition that can impact your ability to perform daily tasks, and cause relationships at work, school, and at home to suffer.
+Depression is a serious medical condition that can impact your ability to perform daily tasks, and cause relationships at work, school, and at home to deteriorate.

 It can even lead to suicidal thoughts and actions.

 About 13 percent of Americans were prescribed antidepressants between 2015-2018, according to the Centers for Disease Control and Prevention.

 One of the best-known antidepressants is Prozac, the brand name version of a medication called fluoxetine.